garthgilmour/WWCMarch2017/README.md

-# Materials for the March 2017 meeting of Women Who Code Belfast
+# Code for March 2017 Meeting of 'Women Who Code Belfast'

 ## Overview